 Fast facts: 2004 Indian Ocean earthquake and tsunami

-- The Sumatra-Andaman earthquake, which caused the 2004 Indian Ocean tsunami, is estimated to have released energy equivalent to 23,000 Hiroshima-type atomic bombs.
+- The Sumatra-Andaman earthquake, which caused the tsunami, is estimated to have released energy equivalent to 23,000 Hiroshima-type atomic bombs.

-- The 2004 Indonesia earthquake caused a shift in the Earth’s mass that changed the planet’s rotation.
+- The 2004 Indonesia earthquake caused a shift in the earth’s mass, changing the planet’s rotation.

 - Total material losses from the tsunami were estimated at $10 million.